emilarista/fabric-builder/README.md

 The script is structured into different parts to help with readability.

 Credentials for CVP are read from a credentials.json file which is included in the repo.
-ATTENTION The location of the credentials file is hard coded, please change to match your environment.
+ATTENTION The location of the credentials file is hard coded at the beginning of the script, please change to match your environment:

+    credentialsfile = "/path/to/my/credentials.json"

 ### Helper Functions etc.